-The training on supervisors and managers may include overall aspects of AML/CFT procedures, in particular, the risk-based approach to CDD, risk profiling of customers, enforcement actions that can be taken for non-compliance with the relevant requirements pursuant to the relevant laws and procedures related to the financing terrorism.
+The training on Supervisors and Managers may include overall aspects of AML/CFT procedures, in particular, the risk-based approach to CDD, risk profiling of customer, enforcement actions that can be taken for non-compliance with the relevant requirements pursuant to the relevant laws and procedures related to the financing of terrorism.

-27.7 Independent Audit Functions
+23.7 Independent Audit Function

-- 27.7.1 The requirements for the independent audit functions shall be read together with the Guidelines on Minimum Audit Standards for Internal Auditors of Labuan Banks and Supplementary Guidelines to Minimum Audit Standards for Internal Auditors issued by Labuan FSA. - 27.7.2 The Board is responsible to ensure regular independent audits of the internal AML/CFT measures to determine their effectiveness and compliance with the AMLATFA, its regulations, subsidiary legislations and relevant policies, circulars and directives on AML/CFT issued by the Labuan FSA as well as the requirements of the relevant laws and regulations of other supervisory authorities, where applicable. - 27.7.3 The Board is required to ensure that the roles and responsibilities of the auditor are clearly defined and documented.
-The roles and responsibilities of the auditor shall include, at a minimum: - (a) checking and testing the compliance with, and effectiveness of the AML/CFT policies, procedures and controls; and - (b) assessing whether current measures are in line with the latest developments and changes to the relevant AML/CFT requirements.
+- 23.7.1 The Board is responsible to ensure regular independent audits of the internal AML/CFT measures to determine their effectiveness and compliance with the AMLATFA, its regulations, subsidiary legislations and relevant policies, circulars and directives on AML/CFT issued by Labuan FSA as well as the requirements of the relevant laws and regulations of other supervisory authorities, where applicable. - 23.7.2 The Board is required to ensure that the roles and responsibilities of the auditor are clearly defined and documented.
+The roles and responsibilities of the auditor shall include, at a minimum: - (a) checking and testing the compliance with, and effectiveness of the AML/CFT policies, procedures and controls; and - (b) assessing whether current measures are in line with the latest developments and changes to the relevant AML/CFT requirements. - 23.7.3 The scope of independent audit shall include, at a minimum: - (a) compliance with AMLATFA, its subsidiary legislation and instrument issued under the AMLATFA;

-- 27.7.4 The scope of independent audit shall include, at a minimum: - (a) compliance with AMLATFA, its subsidiary institution's subsidiary legislation and instruments issued under the AMLATFA; - (b) compliance with the reporting institution's internal AML/CFT policies and procedures; - (c) adequacy and effectiveness of the AML/CFT compliance programme; and - (d) reliability, integrity and timeliness of the internal and regulatory reporting and management of information systems. - 27.7.5 The auditor must submit a written audit report to the Board to highlight the assessment on the effectiveness of AML/CFT measures and any inadequacy in internal controls and procedures. - 27.7.6 Reporting institutions are required to ensure that independent audits are carried out at the institution level at least on an annual basis. - 27.7.7 Reporting institutions must ensure that such audit findings and the necessary corrective measures undertaken are submitted to the Supervision and Enforcement Department, Labuan FSA within three months after the completion of the internal audit and within ten working days after submission to Board.
+- (b) compliance with the reporting institution's internal AML/CFT policies and procedures; - (c) adequacy and effectiveness of the AML/CFT compliance programme; and - (d) reliability, integrity and timeliness of the internal and regulatory reporting and management information systems. - 23.7.4 The auditor must submit a written audit report to the Board to highlight the assessment on the effectiveness of AML/CFT measures and any inadequacy in internal controls and procedures. - 23.7.5 Reporting institutions are to ensure that independent audits are carried out at the institution level at least on an annual basis. - 23.7.6 Reporting institutions must ensure that such audit findings and the necessary corrective measures undertaken are submitted to the Supervision and Enforcement Department, Labuan FSA within three months after the completion of the internal audit and within ten working days after submission to Board.

-28. Suspicious Transaction Report
+24. Suspicious Transaction Report

-28.1 General
+24.1 General

-28.1.1 Reporting institutions are required to promptly submit a suspicious transaction report to the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and to Anti-

-Money Laundering Compliance Unit, Labuan FSA whenever the reporting institution suspect or have reason to suspect that the transaction (including attempted or proposed), regardless of the amount:
+- 24.1.1 Reporting institutions are required to promptly submit a suspicious transaction report to the Financial Intelligence and Enforcement Department, Bank Negara Malaysia and to Anti-Money Laundering Compliance Unit, Labuan FSA whenever the reporting institution suspect or have reason to suspect that the transaction (including attempted or proposed), regardless of the amount: - (a) appears unusual;

-- (a) appears unusual; - (b) has no clear economic purpose; - (c) appears illegal; - (d) involves proceeds from an unlawful activity; or - (e) indicates that the customer is involved in ML/TF. - 28.1.2 Reporting institutions must provide the required and relevant information that giving rise to the suspicion in the suspicious transaction report form, which includes but not limited to the nature or circumstances surrounding the transaction and business background of the person conducting the transaction that is connected to the unlawful activity. - 28.1.3 Reporting institutions must establish a reporting system for the submission of suspicious transaction reports. - 28.1.4 Reporting institutions may refer to Appendix I to this guidelines which provides examples of transactions that may constitute triggers for the purposes of reporting suspicious transactions.
+- (b) has no clear economic purpose; - (c) appears illegal; - (d) involves proceeds from an unlawful activity; or - (e) indicates that the customer is involved in ML/TF. - 24.1.2 Reporting institutions must provide the required and relevant information that gave rise to doubt in the suspicious transaction report form, which includes but is not limited to the nature or circumstances surrounding the transaction and business background of the person conducting the transaction that is connected to the unlawful activity. - 24.1.3 Reporting institutions must establish a reporting system for the submission of suspicious transaction reports. - 24.1.4 Reporting institutions may refer to Appendix I to this document which provides examples of transactions that may constitute triggers for the purposes of reporting suspicious transactions.

-28.2 Reporting Mechanisms
+24.2 Reporting Mechanisms